joshua-rutherford/gm-fabric-dashboard/README.md

 #### `npm start` to develop features and crush bugs

 This runs the app in the development mode and automatically opens [http://localhost:3000](http://localhost:3000) in your browser.
 You can open the source code in your editor of choice, and the page will reload if you make edits.

+We suggest use of [EditorConfig](http://editorconfig.org/#download), [ESList](http://eslint.org/docs/user-guide/integrations), and [stylelint](https://stylelint.io/user-guide/complementary-tools/#editor-plugins) plugins in your editor to use the projects style rules.

-If you are a VSCode user, this projecrts supports in-editor debugging via the [Debugger for Chrome extension](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome).
+Additionally, if you are a VSCode user, this project supports in-editor debugging via the [Debugger for Chrome extension](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) and has a custom dictionary for the [Code Spellchecker extension](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker)

 #### `npm test` to enhance front-end unit test coverage